Animal health and welfare advice from Dorset trading standards

 Read the guidance notes to find out more about the legislation covering particular animals.

-For information on how to get a records book to record your livestock movements, see the Postal movement records scheme.
+For information on how to get a records book to record your livestock movements, see the Animal postal records scheme for Dorset businesses.

 If you require a Movement Record (pdf, 9kb) (opens in a new window) , Flock Record (pdf, 8kb) (opens in a new window) or Veterinary Medicine Administration Record (pdf, 7kb) (opens in a new window) you can download them here or if you wish to have copies sent to you apply using the Request for Animal Record Form(s)